IN THIS ARTICLE

-Data Science Interview Preparation: 7 Tips to Succeed
+- Data Science Interview Preparation: Where To Start

 There’s never been a better time to launch a career in data science.
 The number of data science jobs is estimated to grow by 30% this decade, and it’s also one of the most lucrative tech roles, with median salaries for data scientists being around a hundred thousand dollars a year.

 But before you can start earning that six-figure salary, you’re going to need to ace your data science interview.
 And this kind of interview is more than just a show of your technical skills.

 We’ve put together this guide, so that you’ll know what to expect from your data science interview, and how to prepare accordingly.
 Keep reading to learn how to ace the interview and land the job of your dreams.

 Are Data Science Interviews Hard?

 Preparing for a data science interview is not unlike preparing for other job interviews.
 It’s even more similar to interviews for other tech roles, so you won’t be faced with anything that your fellow software developers haven’t endured.